COVID-19 Update – Our firm is fully operational. Read the Latest

 Now is the time to prepare your case for arbitration.
 Start working on your discovery, subpoenas, and talking to witnesses.
 All of this can be done by phone or through video conferencing technology, such as Zoom.

 Please, if you need further information, contact me, Kristin Ruth, at email@example.com or my direct line 919-250-2111.
-I am here, along with my other colleagues at Smith Debnam with years of experience in mediation/arbitration, including John Narron, Rose Stout, Lynn McNally, and Andrea Bosquez-Porter, and we want to help you resolve your case.
+I am here, along with my other colleagues at Smith Debnam with years of experience in mediation/arbitration, including John Narron, Rose Stout, and Lynn McNally, and we want to help you resolve your case.

 Kristin Ruth is a long-time family law attorney and former 10th District Court Wake County Judge.
 She represents clients in all aspects of family law, including divorce, child custody, child support, and equitable property distribution.
 She brings more than 29 years of courtroom and mediation experience to her practice.
 She is an avid writer and frequent guest speaker at national and international events on issues covering child support and ethics....LEARN MORE